danbev/learning-ai/notes/llama.md

-The transformer architecture needs to have all the previous tokens in the sequence to predict the next token but we don't have to recalculate the dot product every time.
-We can cache the key and value matrices and then just use a single input token, the last token predicted and not append that token to the input:
+The transformer architecture needs to have all the previous tokens in the sequence to predict the next token but we don't have to recalculate the dot products every time.
+We can cache the key and value matrices and then just use a single input token, the last token predicted, and not append that token to the input:
 ```
 Time=2